Writers in Paris

 Students are encouraged to budget for summer abroad programs based on individual needs.
 Additional resources for planning are available on the Additional Costs and Financial Assistance pages.

-Students who participate in Writers in Paris choose to focus on either poetry or fiction and attend daily writing workshops and craft seminars.
+Students who participate in Writers in Paris choose to focus on either poetry, fiction, or creative nonfiction and attend daily writing workshops and craft seminars.
 Students are mentored by accomplished professional writers and attend readings and special seminars led by visiting writers and editors.
 Writing and reading assignments are designed to encourage immersion in the city.
 For example, poets might visit the Louvre to write ekphrastic poems or create Parisian street sonnets by taking a 14-block walk of the St. Denis area, where François Villon lived, and generating a line of poetry per block.
 Fiction writers might study dialogue by listening for overheard speech at a sidewalk café or learn about description and setting by writing a story set in the neighborhood where Hemingway lived and worked.
 Students in the program work intensively to generate new writing and also attend a lively series of readings, lectures, literary walking tours, and special events.

 All courses are taught in English.
 All students must register for 8 points of undergraduate credit.

 Coursework consists of alternating afternoons of craft seminars and writing workshops.
 Evenings feature readings, lectures, panel discussions, and special events.
 The schedule includes time for writing, reading, and exploring Paris, and the program culminates in a celebratory reading showcasing student work.